John Finnemore

 John David Finnemore (born 28 September 1977) is a British comedy writer and actor.
 He wrote and performed in the radio series Cabin Pressure, John Finnemore's Souvenir Programme, and John Finnemore's Double Acts, and frequently features in other BBC Radio 4 comedy shows such as The Now Show.
 Finnemore has won more Comedy.co.uk awards than any other writer, and two of his shows appear in the top ten of the Radio Times' list of greatest ever radio comedies.
+He also is the writer of season 2 of Good Omens.

 Early life and education

 John Finnemore was born in Reading to parents David and Patricia and has a younger sister, Anna.
 He attended Dolphin School in Berkshire, High Lea in Dorset and Poole Grammar School.
 At 19, he moved to Kraków in Poland, where he spent 6 months teaching English.

 He then studied English at Peterhouse, Cambridge, where he wrote his dissertation on Thomas Hardy ('Icons, Frames and Freedom in Jude the Obscure') and graduated in 2000.
 He was a member of the Cambridge Footlights, becoming vice-president in his final year.
 After graduating, he performed in Sensible Haircut with the Footlights team at the Edinburgh Festival Fringe in 2000.